kyro46/SignatureRFC3161/README.md

 After the test create the export "Test Archive File".
 The signed PDFs will be stored inside.

-### Build ###
+### The signPdf.jar ###

 The Repo contains
-* the main files for the signPDF.jar at /SignPdf
+* the main files for the signPdf.jar at /SignPdf_src
-* the general plugincode for ILIAS at /signatureRFC3161

-The .jar has to be stored in /signatureRFC3161/resources for the plugin to work.
+* the ready to use singPdf.jar in /resources

 ### Credits ###
 * Original Javacode by Steffen Dienst, University Leipzig for ElateXam 2010
 * Porting to a plugin for ILIAS 4.4 by Yves Annanias, University Halle 2014
+* Further development by Christoph Jobst, University Halle, 2014/2015/2016